 See Part I, Item 1A.
-"Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for additional discussion of the risks posed by macroeconomic conditions, as well as the uncertainties we and our tenants, operators, and borrowers may face as a result.
+"Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 and Part II, Item 1A.
+"Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2023 for additional discussion of the risks posed by macroeconomic conditions, as well as the uncertainties we and our tenants, operators, and borrowers may face as a result.